Cyber Criminals And Cyber Crime Insurance

 Smishing attacks also rely on your being naïve enough to give someone access to your bank details because they sent a text message purporting to be from your bank, sadly they can be very convincing… but Cyber Crime Insurance could help you deal with this kind of scenario.

-Telephone hacks are also increasingly common with VOIP telephone systems.
+Telephone hacks are also increasing common with VOIP telephone systems.
 We get targeted frequently and we have had clients who suddenly find themselves having incurred £20,000 of phone calls over a weekend.
 Often the telephone companies are not helpful especially if the calls were to overseas numbers as they will have incurred the cost of placing the calls and expect you to pay.
 Always make sure your firewall is up to date and any passwords on your phone system have been updated.

 Cyber Crime Insurance Is The Solution To Cyber Crime Losses